t-d-k/LibreCrypt/docs/FAQ.md

 A number of tools are available to "detect" encrypted volumes.
 These typically operate by detecting large files with a high amount of entropy and a file size that is a multiple of 512 bytes, or which is a certain "signature size" greater than the last 1MB boundary.

-"Padding" is additional (random) data added to the end of the volume, and is used to prevent detection of DoxBox volumes by automated volume-finding tools which only carry out a cursory search for volumes, and rely on the size of files found.
+"Padding" is additional (random) data added to the end of the volume, and is used to prevent detection of DoxBoxes by automated volume-finding tools which only carry out a cursory search for volumes, and rely on the size of files found.

-Furthermore, padding also reduces the amount of information an attacker has about a volume, by preventing reliable detection of the size of the mounted volume (subject to the mounted volume being overwritten as described in the [Plausible Deniability](plausible_deniability.md) section).
+Furthermore, padding also reduces the amount of information an attacker has about a volume, by preventing reliable detection of the size of the mounted volume (subject to the mounted volume being overwritten as described in the [Plausible Deniability](plausible_deniability.html) section).

 Padding will not prevent a reasonably knowledgeable IT person from being able to reasonably identify an encrypted volume as such - like any security mechanism, padding is simply another tool which would be employed from a larger toolbox.
-For this reason, it is **not** recommended that padding be relied upon to help secure data against an attacker, and users considering using padding may benefit from reading the section on ["Plausible Deniability"](plausible_deniability.md)
+For this reason, it is **not** recommended that padding be relied upon to help secure data against an attacker, and users considering using padding may benefit from reading the section on ["Plausible Deniability"](plausible_deniability.html)

 * * *